The condition of the Tyson Fury gloves has been a talking point ever since the Briton defeated Deontay Wilder in their high-profile Las Vegas rematch.

 Since losing in February, Deontay Wilder has not mentioned anything about glove-gate.
 But brother Marsellos did on social media.

-The cruiserweight’s post is what reignited the topic as Marsellos said ‘no glove or fist’ could have made the damage caused to his sibling’s skull.
+The cruiserweight’s post reignited the topic as Marsellos said ‘no glove or fist’ could have caused the damage to his sibling’s skull.

 As it turns out, it was merely the Fist of Fury.